State College, Pa. ・ April 2011 – April 2012

 In the year that the Jerry Sandusky child sex abuse scandal erupted at Penn State University and legendary football coach Joe Paterno died, I was the editor in chief of the independent student-run daily newspaper, The Daily Collegian, overseeing a staff of about 175 editors, reporters, photojournalists and designers.

-Students, alumni and people from across the nation turned to the Collegian for updates.
+Meanwhile, people from across the nation turned to the Collegian for updates.
 The Collegian flew off newspaper stands; even a special edition that came out on a Sunday.
 A student painted an entire gallery of Collegian-inspired works, at right.
 Print was relevant.

 Here are a few of the papers we produced that year.